Choosing a GFQL Engine: pandas, Polars, cuDF, Polars-GPU#

 Polars wins the common graph-query shapes (traversal,

-WHERE/ORDER, aggregation) from ~10K edges up — see When not to use Polars below.
+WHERE/ORDER, aggregation) — see When not to use Polars below.

 import polars as pl, graphistry